facecto/facecto-code-safe-starter/README.md

 app:
   safe:
     has-rsa: true|false.
 Boolean.
 If it is true, it means that the configured IV, KEY, and SECRET have been encrypted with asymmetric public key.
 The pri-key asymmetric private key string must be configured.
-    has-dynamic: true|false.
-Boolean, if it is true, it means that the configured IV, KEY, and SECRET will be read from redis, please configure spring redis.
-And make sure that the IV, KEY, and SECRET have been stored in redis.
     iv: String format.
 Symmetrically encrypted IV.
 The length is 16 bits. example: "1234567890123456"
     key: String format.
 The key of symmetric encryption.
 The length is 32 bits. example: "01234567891234560123456789123456"
     secret: String format.
 The secret of symmetric encryption.
 The length is 32 bits. example: "1829b4abbba0794301a075fc2283d2ba"